Emmaccen/magnalense-backend/README.md

 - Email confirmation for register feature
 - Forgot password and reset password functionality
 - Unit Tests
-- Image handling for the products controller
+- Image handling for the products controller.

---
+### Inquiries
 For any inquiries or questions, feel free to contact [Tosiron Jegede](mailto:tosironj@gmail.com) or [Ezeokoli Goodness](mailto:goodnessezeokoli3@gmail.com).
 ## License